joel0901/Minor-Projects/Extracting relevant information from a PDF using camelot/README.md

 # PDF Table Extraction

-Extracting relevant information from a PDF file and converting it to a csv file, graphs, etc, as per our needs, using camelot library.
+Extracting relevant information from any given PDF file and converting it to a csv file, graphs, etc, as per our needs, using camelot library.